BIO2021 : Employability Skills for Biologists

 Health and Safety Checklist

-Before students commence their placement, they need to complete and submit a 'Health and Safety' checklist that they have gone through with their placement provider.
+Before students commence their placement, they need to complete and submit a 'Health and Safety' checklist their placement provider has signed.

 Record of Activities Form

 Students have to complete a 'Record of Activities' form countersigned by their placement supervisor to show the number of hours of direct engagement with the provider.